BUYING A GRAMOPHONE - How do I test it before Purchase?

-I won't go into a boring technical explanation; but to prevent undue record wear most Gramophones are designed so that the arc of the needle if swung across the Gramophone passes over or quite near the centre of the turntable.
+I won't go into a boring technical explanation; but to prevent undue record wear most Horn Gramophones (Not other gramophone types) are designed so that the arc of the needle if swung across the Gramophone passes over or quite near the centre of the turntable.
 If the Needle arc falls far short of the centre of the turntable as in the below picture; record damage will occur.

 It was reported to me by a lady that surface material from the record was curling up around the needle during play.

 With just a single play the owner of this load of Crapophone destroyed her records.

 The pictures below are of a Reproduction HMV Gramophone

 The Transfer on an HMV Horn Model

 If you just want a decorative object for display & don't wish to play records, by all means buy a repro Gramophone, but because it has absolutely no real value, don't pay too much.

 For a genuine Gramophone that will appreciate in value & rarity, seek advice from a Specialist Gramophone Dealer or a Collector.
 He or she can point out things that are wrong, for example a 1924 Soundbox (Needle Holder) on a 1918 Gramophone reduces its Collectability & value.

 HMV Horn Gramophones here in the UK are very popular amongst Collectors & if it is perfectly genuine will hold its value for future generations.

 Change the Gramophone Needle AFTER PLAYING ONE RECORD SIDE.